AI is Already Outperforming Humans in Image Analysis, Here’s What That Means for All of Us

 Satellite and Drone Imagery

-And here’s the wild part, AI doesn’t just see what we see.
-It picks up patterns in data we can’t even consciously process.
+And here’s the wild part, AI doesn’t just see what we see, it picks up patterns in data we can’t even consciously process.
 For example, subtle color shifts or shadow patterns invisible to the human eye.

 We’re talking about a system that could process thousands of square miles of land in minutes, flagging issues way before a human inspector would ever get there.